FlexinElysium/tribute/Eron's-Guide-for-Raiding-with-Tribute-on-Elysium.md

   * General raiding
      * Be on time!
 We raid at 18:30 PST (3:30 server time).
      * Priests, Hunters, Warlocks, Druids, and Paladins are all entitled to be buffed with **[Arcane Intellect]** or **[Arcane Brilliance]** at all times.
 Each mage will be assigned to a class or two.
 It will be your job to make sure that everyone you have been assigned to is properly buffed.
 When someone is resurrected or joins late - buff them.
-     *  Be alert as alert for trash as you are for the other bosses on farm.
+     *  Be as alert for trash as you are for the other bosses on farm.
 We never wiped on Golemagg and we have wiped on trash dozens of times.
 So Golgemagg is actually **less** important than trash is in terms of how much attention it requires from you.
   * Know the fights
      * **Onyxia**:
        * Phase 1: Doesn't matter how much damage you do here.
 Use your wand to make sure that you have full mana when phase 2 starts.